nrisse/mwi-srf183/docs/reproduce_plots.md

-# Reproduce plots in study
+# Reproduce figures in report
 This list summarizes the required steps to reproduce the results presented in the report.
 Most script use helper functions defined in `src/helpers`.
 These provide the MWI channel specifications at 183 GHz ([`mwi_183.py`](../src/helpers/mwi_183.py))